Request Program Information: Undergraduate

 Bachelor of Business Administration (BBA)

-Designed for working professionals with at least 15 units of transferable college credit, the BBA degree completion program equips you with the leadership and analytical skills needed to lead change in today’s business world.
+Designed for working professionals, the BBA degree completion program equips you with the leadership and analytical skills needed to lead change in today’s business world.
 Relevant coursework and real-world projects guided by faculty with business experience allow you to immediately apply learning at work.

 Biblical Studies Major